World Boxing Association: Title reduction plan

-In August 2021, a letter sent by the ABC stating that the WBA having multiple titles is "misleading to the public and the boxers".
+In August 2021, a letter sent by the Association of Boxing Commissions (ABC) stated that the WBA having multiple titles was "misleading to the public and the boxers".
 The ABC also stated that if the WBA fails to do a satisfactory action regarding the issue, they would recommend to its members:

 This could result in the WBA being blocked in the U.S. and will heavily impact WBA's business.

 The WBA in turn responded by declaring all of their Interim titles vacant.
 They then ordered tournaments to determine a single champion of their weight classes.

-At minimumweight, Regular champion Vic Saludar was ordered to face former Interim champion Erick Rosa on August 26, 2021, with Rosa winning the Regular title via split decision on 21 December. it was not until September 29, 2022, until the WBA officially ordered Rosa against Super champion Knockout CP Freshmart, with the fight set to take place in the first quarter of 2023 to determine the sole champion.
+At minimumweight, Regular champion Vic Saludar was ordered to face former Interim champion Erick Rosa on 26 August 2021, with Rosa winning the Regular title via split decision on 21 December. it was not until 29 September 2022, until the WBA officially ordered Rosa against Super champion Knockout CP Freshmart, however, after multiple failed attempts to make the fight, Rosa officially vacated his Regular title on 15 January 2024 to move up to light flyweight, leaving CP Freshmart as sole champion.